localpiaic/AllGeneralThings/README.md

 # AllGeneralThings

 ## In PRogress...
-Updating it soon waiting for video to be uploaded.
+Updating it soon waiting for [VIDEOS](https://www.youtube.com/channel/UCgp0OKR18dEOEFxb7Af4guw/featured) to be uploaded.